English, PDF, 176kb

 The United Kingdom has the 9th lowest tax wedge among the 34 OECD member countries.
-The average single worker in the United Kingdom faced a tax wedge of 31.1% in 2014 compared with the OECD average of 36.0%.
+The country occupied the same position in 2014.
+The average single worker in the United Kingdom faced a tax wedge of 30.8% in 2015, compared with the OECD average of 35.9%.

 The OECD has been a successful international standard-setter for over 50 years, and we have developed a wealth of experience and best practice in achieving international cooperation and coordination.
 But to bring international law into the 21st century we need a global dialogue, a multi-stakeholder debate on the way forward.